Event-horizon-scale Imaging of M87* under Different Assumptions via Deep Generative Image Priors: M87* Results

 \section{M87* Results}

-We estimated image posteriors of M87* given the EHT observations from April 2017.
-For each of the four observation days, we gathered the closure phases and log closure amplitudes from the combined low-band and high-band public data.\footnote{\url{https://datacommons.cyverse.org/browse/iplant/home/shared/commons_repo/curated/EHTC_FirstM87Results_Apr2019}} We used the same preprocessing steps as the eht-imaging algorithm used in the original M87* imaging work~\citep{m87paperiv} (assuming non-closing fractional systematic noise of $0.03$), except we did not add station-dependent systematic noise since we do not need to calibrate the visibility amplitudes.
-Fig.~\ref{fig:m87} shows image reconstructions of M87* under the four score-based priors.
-Although imaging was done with a prior-dependent total flux and either $32\times 32$ or $64\times 64$ pixels depending on the prior, we re-scale images to have a total flux of $0.6$ Jy and resize them to $128\times 128$ for visualization.
+We estimated image posteriors of M87* given the EHT observations from 2017 April.
+For each of the four observation days, we gathered the closure phases and log closure amplitudes from the combined low-band and high-band public data.\footnote{\url{https://datacommons.cyverse.org/browse/iplant/home/shared/commons_repo/curated/EHTC_FirstM87Results_Apr2019}} We used the same data preprocessing and visualization steps as for the synthetic data.

+Figure \ref{fig:m87} shows a posterior sample for each of the observation days, under each prior.
 The CIFAR-10 and CelebA priors, which incorporate no assumptions about black holes, lead to images with a ring-like structure.
 The CelebA reconstructions include some face-like details, especially for April 10, the day with the fewest observations and thus the day whose image is least constrained by measurements.
 Nonetheless, the fact that both the black-hole-agnostic priors recover ring shapes is strong evidence of a ring-like structure in the measurements.
 It also reveals that basic natural-image statistics shared by CIFAR-10 and CelebA may be sufficient to retrieve the ring structure under a constrained FOV.

 The GRMHD and RIAF priors lead to images with a well-defined ring structure.
 The GRMHD prior is visually richer, encouraging a thin ring with wispy features in the bright region of the ring.
 The RIAF prior constrains the image according to a simplified geometric model without adding any lower-level details.